hvoss-techfak/AutoForge/README.md

 autoforge --input_image path/to/input_image.jpg --csv_file path/to/materials.csv --flatforge --pruning_max_colors 4 --cap_layers 2
 ```

 This will generate separate STL files for each color, allowing you to print face-down on the build plate for a smooth finish.
-With `--pruning_max_colors 4`, you'll get 3 colored materials + 1 clear filament = 4 total filaments (perfect for a 4-slot AMS).
+With `--pruning_max_colors 4`, you'll get 2 colored materials + 1 clear filament + 1 background = 4 total filaments (perfect for a 4-slot AMS).

 ### Command Line Arguments